santosh/santosh/README.md

 I am a Full Stack Developer currently working with NuNet that lets anyone share and monetize their computing resources at scale and provides globally-distributed, optimized computing power for decentralized networks.

 - 🔭 I’m currently working on [NuNet framework](https://nunet.io/).
-- 🌱 I’m currently learning Data Structures and Algorithm
-- 👨🏽‍💻 I'm a polyglot programmer and worked with Python, JavaScript, Go and Java.
+- 👨🏽‍💻 I'm a polyglot programmer and worked with Python, JavaScript and Go.
 - 👯 I’m looking to collaborate on backend and devops related tasks
 - 📕 Read my articles at [santoshk.dev](https://santoshk.dev)
 - 💬 Ask me about anything